stevegt/grid-cli/v2/doc/420-routing.md

 To illustrate these concepts, let’s consider a concrete example involving Alice, Bob, and Robin.

 1. **Accepting 'ABC' Prefix**: Both Alice and Bob tell Robin that they will accept byte sequence prefix 'ABC'.
+2. **Storing Advertisements**: Robin stores Alice's and Bob's advertisements indicating their acceptance of 'ABC' prefix in her routing table.
-2. **Message Reception**: Robin receives a message starting with 'ABC' and needs to decide whether to forward it to Alice or Bob.
+3. **Message Reception**: Robin receives a message starting with 'ABC' and needs to decide whether to forward it to Alice or Bob.
-3. **Consulting Exchange Rates**: Robin consults the exchange rate table she maintains and sees that Alice's currency is more valuable than Bob's, so she forwards the message to Alice.
+4. **Consulting Exchange Rates**: Robin consults the exchange rate table she maintains and sees that Alice's currency is more valuable than Bob's, so she forwards the message to Alice.

 ### This Example in Code